If you ask people what the defining traits of religion are, holiness will be on most people’s lists.

 We are not designed to be alone; we cannot exist alone.
 We need each other, and it’s not weakness; it’s our greatest strength.
 Where you find togetherness, you’ll find wholeness and holiness; and we must yearn for it perpetually – בָּרְכֵנוּ אָבִינוּ כֻּלָּנוּ כְּאֶחָד בְּאוֹר פָּנֶיךָ.

 But don’t just yearn for it; work for it too.
-Find somebody to learn something with, anything.
-Find an interesting local community project or charity to support or perhaps get involved with, in a big way or small.
+Find somebody to mentor, find an interesting local community project or charity to support, or get involved with, in whatever way, big or small.

 Your participation doesn’t just make a difference; it makes it better.